 At GetSales, we continuously strive to optimize LinkedIn lead generation while ensuring the safety of your accounts.
-To enhance security and minimize the risk of LinkedIn restrictions, we’ve introduced the Sender’s Schedule feature.
+To improve it and minimize the risk of LinkedIn restrictions, we’ve introduced the Sender Profile’s Schedule feature.
 This article explains how it works and how to use it effectively.

 What is Sender’s Schedule?

-The Sender’s Schedule defines the time range during which the Sender Profile is active and executes automation tasks.
+The Sender’s Schedule defines the time range during which the Sender Profile is active, executes automation tasks, syncs messages, and runs imports.
 In technical terms, it determines when the server processes tasks assigned to the Sender Profile.

 You can adjust the Sender’s Schedule directly from the Sender Profile page under the LinkedIn tab.